hav0x45/set-time/README.md

-# A shell and python script for synchronized time for linux
+# A shell and python script for synchronized time on linux
 ## Dependencies: python-pip & ntplib
 ### Usage:
 `